J35P312/PileupPipe/README.md

 # PileupPipe

-Run SNP variant calling using bcftools pileup and freebayes.
+Run SNP variant calling using gatk4 haplotypecaller.
 The pipeline performs annotation using vep and produces a vcf and excel file.

 # Run Locally
 Analyse a single sample, using a gene list: